ArrayIterator/Express-O/app/migrations/README.md

 # MIGRATIONS DIRECTORY

-This directory contains all the database migrations for the application using `sequelize`.
+This directory contains all the database migrations for the application using **[Objection.js](https://vincit.github.io/objection.js)**